 This can be handled in an NDA or a non-disparagement agreement.
 Campbell notes that it's typical to ensure that HR wouldn’t say why someone was terminated, but rather say something like the employee worked here from X to Y year, with the title of Z.

-She’s also seen more executives start to negotiate outplacement services, which can include having a third party work with you to figure out what you want to do next, review your resume, and connect you with prospective employers and networking opportunities.
+Campbell has also seen more executives start to negotiate outplacement services, which can include having a third party work with you to figure out what you want to do next, review your resume, and connect you with prospective employers and networking opportunities.

-Even after you start a role and have accepted the severance package you were offered, it doesn’t mean it’s set in stone.
-If you’re at a company and start to see warning signs like decreasing profitability or layoffs, you can potentially renegotiate your package and ensure it’s still in line with your expectations.
-Even though it might seem like bad form to bring up when the company faces challenges, you can position your skills as an asset for navigating the choppy waters ahead and an added incentive to stay through any immediate turmoil rather than jumping ship at the first sign of trouble.
+It might seem like bad form to bring up when the company faces challenges, but you can position your skills as an asset for navigating the choppy waters ahead and an added incentive to stay through any immediate turmoil rather than jumping ship at the first sign of trouble.

 Even if you’re terminated before you can renew, you still have the opportunity to get more than your agreement may allow.
 “You can get a lawyer involved,” reminds Campbell.
 “You don’t necessarily have to agree to their terms.”